Disney's Celebrate America: History

 Two previews of the show at the Magic Kingdom were held on June 29 and July 1, 2008.
 The show at Magic Kingdom uses all perimeter firework sites, giving a 360-degree effect from inside the park, with more than 1500 shells launched in the show.
 Previously, at Magic Kingdom, a special Independence Day-themed version of Fantasy in the Sky was held on July 4.

 During its debut on July 4, 2008, the Disneyland version of the show was canceled 11 minutes into the performance due to debris falling on Ball Road behind Disneyland from winds at high elevation.
-Starting with the 2009 show, Disneyland has performed four showings of the display.
+Starting with the 2009 show until 2017, Disneyland has performed four showings of the display.
 A shortened 9-minute version of the display is shown July 1–3, while the full 15-minute version is shown on July 4.

 In 2011, Disneyland version was updated to include some new pyrotechnics, new castle lighting, Gobo projections and searchlights used for Magical and Halloween Screams into the show.
 Also in the same year, Disney California Adventure introduced its own version for the show into World of Color pre-show.

 In 2013, as part of Limited Time Magic, the show was performed July 1–7 at both Magic Kingdom and Disneyland parks.
-For the Magic Kingdom performances, the 180-degree perimeter effect was used on the July 1–2 and 5-7 shows while the full 360-degree perimeter fireworks were shown on both July 3 and 4.
+For the Magic Kingdom performances, the 180-degree perimeter effect was used on the July 1–2 and 5–7 shows while the full 360-degree perimeter fireworks were shown on both July 3 and 4.
 At Disneyland, the full display was shown on July 4, while the remaining performances featured the 9-minute abridged version.
+This version was significantly shorter than the standard summer show at the time and tabs were kept on guest commentary, eventually leading to a single night performance beginning in 2019.

-Since 2015, the Disneyland version utilizing the projection technology and searchlights used for Disneyland Forever.
+Since 2015, the Disneyland version began utilizing the searchlights used for Disneyland Forever, with the projection technology being added in 2017.

 In 2019, there were some changes for both shows in Magic Kingdom and Disneyland.
 For the Magic Kingdom version, the show has returned with the increased amount of pyrotechnics in Cinderella Castle.
 For the Disneyland version, the show has returned with the increased amount of small-sized firework shells on the rooftops of It's a Small World & Mickey & Minnie's Runaway Railway.

+In 2022, as part of Disney's continued Diversity and Equity initiatives through Disney Parks and Resorts, a female narrator was added to the production with slightly altered narrations.
+The show also cut select songs from act two of the "folk song" segments that upper management red-flagged as "problematic".

+In 2023, the Disneyland version saw the pyrotechnic elements at the rooftop of the castle were cut and replaced by increase of 9-line pyrotechnics elements on the rooftops of It's a Small World and Mickey & Minnie's Runaway Railway.
+Additionally, the searchlights used for Wondrous Journeys began being utilized for the It's a Small World promenade area.